 For your convenience, we encourage you to visit www.etick.ca to submit a picture of a tick for free identification.
 Ticks removed from both animals and humans can be submitted to see if it is a blacklegged tick, the species that can carry the Lyme disease bacteria.

 Please note this service is for identification of the tick only.
-For concerns about Lyme disease transmission, please contact your health care provider.
+For concerns about Lyme disease transmission, please contact your health care professional or speak to your veterinarian if you find a tick on your pet.

 Where are blacklegged ticks found in Ontario?